-Reverse osmosis is considered to be the most efficient treatment right now.
+Reverse osmosis is considered the most efficient treatment right now.
 It generates water almost identical to distilled water, so you can imagine the performance.

 The most common type of cartridge you will notice is carbon or coconut shell.
-This is the industry's most common type that is often found in all types of filters.
+This is the industry's most common type and is often found in all types of filters.

-In terms of the performance, it is not as efficient as reverse osmosis but will make your water safe from VOC, pesticides, chlorine, herbicides or heavy metals.
+In terms of performance, it is not as efficient as reverse osmosis but will make your water safe from VOCs, pesticides, chlorine, herbicides, or heavy metals.

-Manufacturers often put a list of contaminants and display the rates removed by their filters, so you can either find it or contact a manufacturer.
+Manufacturers often put a list of contaminants and display the rates removed by their filters, so you can either find it or contact the manufacturer.

-I always recommend doing at least some fundamental analysis of water for you to actually know what you need to remove from water.
+I always recommend doing at least some fundamental analysis of water to actually know what you need to remove from it.

 Finally, we are getting to the part of the article with specific filters.